AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Security configuration/Configure WAF.md

 If you require stronger protection against path traversal, SQL injections, and command execution attacks, we recommend that you select the **Strict rule group**.

-If the protection policy causes a high rate of false negative, you can change the protection policy.
+If the protection policy causes a high rate of false negatives, you can change the protection policy.
 The loose rule group has the lowest false positive rate but the highest false negative rate. |
     |**HTTP ACL Policy**|**Status**|Turn on or off the HTTP ACL policy feature.|
     |**Rule**|A default rule is provided.
 You can click **Settings** to add a rule or modify the default rule.
 Each rule can contain up to three match conditions and the logical relationship among the conditions are AND.
 It indicates that a rule is hit only when all the three match conditions are met.|

 ## Assign a service linked role

-After WAF is activated, the service linked role AliyunCDNAccessingWAFRole is automatically created and assigned to Alibaba Cloud CDN.
+After WAF is activated, the service linked role AliyunServiceRoleForCDNAccessingWAF is automatically created and assigned to Alibaba Cloud CDN.
 Alibaba Cloud CDN can assume this role to access resources in WAF.

-The AliyunCDNAccessingWAFRole role supports the following API operations:
+AliyunServiceRoleForCDNAccessingWAF has the following permissions:

 -   DescribePayInfo
 -   CreatePostpaidInstance